 Since launching in 1990, Open country has developed into a small charity with huge aims!
 On an average week they run up to eleven countryside activities for people with disabilities, as well as keeping on top of the small mountain of admin work associated with all that they do.
 Over the years they’ve been recognised by many awards including the Queen’s Award for Voluntary Service in 2006.

 Who we’ve previously supported

 Lineham Farm is a charity that gives disadvantaged, disabled and local school children a break in the glorious Leeds countryside.
 You name it, Lineham offer it!
 From their high-ropes course and night walks, to orienteering and mini beast discovery, mountain biking and heart start – Lineham’s very own first aid course.
 Regardless of how they choose to spend their days, you can rest assured that all children leave the farm thoroughly content, happy and maybe just a little tired!

 Toast Love Coffee

+ToastLoveCoffee is a community café in Harehills, Leeds; creating a space where boundaries between different communities will disappear over good coffee, good food and good conversations.
 All the food is intercepted; it was destined for the bins but is perfectly edible and delicious so served up in the cafe or on the shelves for people to take away.
-It is all on a pay as you feel basis.
-People give with time, money, or skills.
+The premise is pay as you feel, with people give with time, money, or skills.